Certora/Documentation/docs/prover/approx/hashing.md

 hash value ends up colliding with slots 0 to 10000.

 These constraints are enough for the solidity storage model to work as expected.
-However when hashes are compared, they might show different behavior from the actual Keccak function (for examples see the next subsection).
+However this modeling allows Certora Prover to pick hash functions that show different behavior from the actual Keccak function, for instance it is unlikely that the individual numeric values or their ordering matches that of the Keccak function.
+We present some examples in the following subsection.
 We have not observed a practical use case yet where the numeric values of the hash function play a role, thus we chose this modeling for tractability reasons.